 High fever (39°C or higher)

 Call or go to your doctor and treat the fever with all of the above while waiting.

-Read the Caring for your child after immunization brochure for more tips (available in multiple languages).
+Read the Caring for your child after immunization information for more tips (available in multiple languages).